One of our 7th Sisters requested: How to Handle Apprenticeships for Homeschool High School.

 Developing an interest or skill

 - For teens who have some idea about their interests and direction in life, it is good to have several different apprenticeship experiences or one long apprenticeship.
 Read about how Paul Drake of Code Apprentice followed his interests.

 - Simply look for opportunities in different aspects of the interest area.

-- By the way: It is still a good idea to complete 7Sisters Career Exploration Workbook to solidify their thoughts or to tweak their interests
+- By the way: It is still a good idea to complete 7Sisters Career Exploration textbook to solidify their thoughts or to tweak their interests

 - Here is a link to our Authoritative Guide to Career Exploration with more ideas